zikula-modules/Multisites/README.md

 The Multisites module is installed like this:

-1. Copy ZikulaMultisitesModule into your `modules` directory.
-Afterwards you should have a folder named `modules/Zikula/MultisitesModule/Resources`.
+1. Copy the content of `modules/` into the `modules/` directory of your Zikula installation.
+Afterwards you should have two folder named `modules/Zikula/MultisitesModule/` and `modules/Zikula/SubsiteModule/`.
-2. Copy the content of _Resources/config-folder/_ into the _/config_ folder of your Zikula site.
-3. Copy the content of _Resources/app-resources/_ into the _/app/Resources_ folder of your Zikula site.
+2. Copy the content of _app/Resources/_ into the _/app/Resources_ folder of your Zikula site.
-4. Initialize and activate ZikulaMultisitesModule in the extensions administration.
+3. Initialize and activate ZikulaMultisitesModule in the extensions administration.
-5. Move or copy the directory `Resources/userdata/ZikulaMultisitesModule/` to `/userdata/ZikulaMultisitesModule/`.
+4. Move or copy the directory `Resources/userdata/ZikulaMultisitesModule/` to `/web/uploads/ZikulaMultisitesModule/`.
    Note this step is optional as the install process can create these folders, too.
-6. Make the directory `/userdata/ZikulaMultisitesModule/` writable including all sub folders.
+5. Make the directory `/web/uploads/ZikulaMultisitesModule/` writable including all sub folders.

 <a name="upgrading" />